Glenn Brenner: Death

 On November 3, 1991, Brenner participated in the Marine Corps Marathon in Washington, D.C.
 He fell ill after crossing the finish line, and his physicians diagnosed a "vascular event".
 Two blood vessels in his head had ruptured and he had numbness on his left side, slight slurring of speech, and double vision.
 His doctors at George Washington University Hospital ruled out a stroke, however.
 Brenner began physical therapy.
 But on November 17, 1991, The Washington Post reported that Brenner's doctor, Arthur I. Kobrine, confirmed the broadcaster had suffered a cerebral hemorrhage.
 He underwent an MR angiogram and a radiographical angiogram, but neither showed anything abnormal.

 Brenner's physical condition initially improved.
-He was released from the hospital after Thanskgiving.
+He was released from the hospital after Thanksgiving.
 He began to regain use of his left arm, he was walking again, and the double vision had largely gone away.
 Although he was expected to return to the air in early January, Brenner began suffering from vomiting and dizziness.
 WUSA said he would not return to the air for another four to six weeks.
 On Friday, January 10, 1992, Brenner's physical condition declined rapidly and he was taken to George Washington University Hospital.
 An MRI later that day revealed a large mass in the brainstem.
 At 9:30 a.m. on January 11, surgeons operated on Brenner for four hours and discovered an inoperable malignant brain tumor.
 Bleeding in the brain had masked the tumor in previous exams.
 His prognosis was "poor," and he was listed in critical condition.